 Refunds and Withdrawals

 University policies regarding midterm withdrawals and refunds may be found in the Academic Catalog.
 However, if any part of a student’s account is paid with federal funds, Wittenberg must follow federal regulations for return of those funds.
-The amount of federal funds that must be returned is determined by a calculation based on the length of time the student was in attendance before withdrawing.
+The amount of federal funds that must be returned is determined by a calculation based on the number of days the student was in attendance before withdrawing.
 For specific information about return of federal funds, please contact the Financial Aid Office.

 Equipped with the latest in language technology, the Foreign Language Learning Center (FLLC) is vital for all members of the Wittenberg community seeking cultural and linguistic resources.
 Students and faculty from all disciplines come to the center to meet with our trained tutors, to work on our computers, to relax between classes, and to benefit from our various technologies that bring foreign culture within easy access.
 Contact with native speakers is a daily opportunity through our own international tutors as well as through webcams for long distance conversations.
 A lounge area with a large screen TV allows students a relaxed setting for viewing foreign films from our extensive library, for reading our magazines and newspapers, both in English and in our target languages, for testing language skills through children’s books, or for engaging in casual conversation.
 With continually updated resources, including the latest in language software, this multi-national learning environment helps prepare our students for participation in the ever-expanding global market and community.
 We are open from 9:00 a.m. to 5:00 p.m.
 Monday through Friday, 6:30 to 9:00 p.m.
 Monday through Thursday evenings, and on Sundays from 3:00 to 5:-00 p.m. and again from 6:30 to 9:00 p.m .
 We are located on the second floor of Hollenbeck Hall, room 232, in the language wing.
 Please visit our website for our tutor schedule and a complete listing of materials: http://www4.wittenberg.edu/academics/lang/labs/.
-You may also contact the director, Dr. Brenda Bertrand, directly: email@example.com.
+You may also contact the director, Dr. Tim Bennett, directly: firstname.lastname@example.org.

 The goal of the Health and Wellness Center is to help students reach their physical and emotional potential by developing healthy life-styles and positive attitudes.
 The professional staff is devoted to providing excellent care in the management of both acute and chronic physical or emotional problems and trauma.